spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 # Customizing Docker Compose

-The Docker Compose [installation](%currentPath%/installation/local/docker) guide explains how to use the [docker-compose.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose.yml) for installing `Data Flow`, `Skipper`, `Kafka` and `MySQL`.
+The Docker Compose [installation](%currentPath%/installation/local/docker) guide explains how to use [docker-compose.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose.yml) for installing `Data Flow`, `Skipper`, `Kafka`, and `MySQL`.
 You can extend this basic configuration with the help of the provided extension docker-compose files.
-For example if you want to use `RabbitMQ` or `PostgreSQL` instead or to enable Data Flow for `Monitoring`, you can combine some of the provided docker-compose extension files like this:
+For example, if you want to use `RabbitMQ` or `PostgreSQL` or enable Data Flow for `Monitoring`, you can combine some of the provided docker-compose extension files:

 <!--TABS-->